 If you want to travel outside of major cities that aren’t reachable by train, then rent a car.
 Make sure you have your international driver’s permit to avoid a fine.

 SAFETY: Italy is safe, the same way the rest of Europe is.
-While movies love to portray pickpocketers driving away on a scooter with your bags in places like Rome, it really doesn’t happen almost at all in real life.
+While movies love to portray pickpocketers driving away on a scooter with their bags in places like Rome, it really doesn’t happen almost at all in real life.

 While you need to watch your belongings, don’t freak out about it.
 I’d be more concerned about scams when people ask you for money.